Pentecontaetia: Timeline of the Pentecontaetia (480–431)

 447—Athenian Colonization and the Colony of Brea: With the 30-year peace treaty, Athens was able to concentrate attention towards growth rather than war.
 From 447 to 445, the Delian League was able to influence city-states near the Mediterranean to join and pay tribute (phoro).
-This helped the region because the tributes paid by each and every city-state were reduced with the increasing number of members joining the league.
+This helped the region because the tributes paid by each city-state were reduced with the increasing number of members joining the league.

 441—The Samian Revolt: Athens decided to besiege Samos after their revolt in 441.
 However, Persia decided to take the opportunity to support Samos even though they have signed the Peace of Callias with Athens.
 Athens would eventually spend 1200 talents to fund the war through the Delian League's treasury.
 Some scholars believed that Sparta might have aided Samos as well, but decided to pull out, having signed the Thirty-year peace treaty.

 437—The Foundation of Amphipolis: With vast resources, especially timber for ship building, Athens founded the city of Amphipolis on the Strymon River.
 Amphipolis was immensely important to Athens since it controlled many trading routes.

 432—The Potidaean Affair: Athens was threatened by the possibility of a revolt at Potidaea, plotted by Corinth and Macedon.
 After fighting in Macedon, which ended when the two countries came to terms with each other, Athens came to Potidaea.
 They had previously demanded that Potidaea tear down their long walls and banish Corinth ambassadors.
 However, by the time Athens reached Potidaea, the residents were in full revolt and prepared to fight Athens with support from the Corinthian army.
 The Corinthians was also able to influence the Spartans to join the cause, since Sparta didn't want to lose such an affluent ally.
 The fighting concluded with an Athenian victory.

 432—The Megarian Decree: With Sparta's aid, Megara urged Athens to drop their decree against them since it was hurting their economy; they were forbidden to use Athens' markets and harbors.
 Athens claimed that Megarians insulted them by trespassing on land sacred to Demeter and murdering an Athenian ambassador.
 However, most scholars believe it was an act of vengeance when Megara revolted during the early parts of the Pentecontaetia.

 432—Peloponnesian War—This marked the end of the Pentecontaetia, as Athens and Sparta engaged in all-out war, which eventually led to the demise of the Athenian Empire.